wraith2010/scribebot/README.md

 # Scribe Bot

 Scribe Bot is a discord bot designed to transcribe the audio conversation of discord users in a given channel.
-The goal is to use the transcribed data to record meetings, DND Games and possible provide a way for deaf players to participate
+The goal is to use the transcribed data to record meetings, DND Games and possible provide a way for deaf players to participate remotely.
+It is also the goal to read the stream of text and trigger context appropriate events if other bots are present.

 ## Tech
 * Maven